Spousal Sponsorship: Sponsor your Spouse or Partner for permanent residency in Canada

 What is the Spousal Sponsorship Program?

-Spouse: The sponsored person is legally married to the sponsor.
+• Spouse: The sponsored person is legally married to the sponsor.

 The Spousal Sponsorship program comprises two main classes:

-1. Family Class (Outland) Sponsorship Class
+1. Family Class sponsorship (Outland sponsorship)

-2. In Canada Sponsorship Class
+2. In Canada Sponsorship Class (Inland sponsorship)

 Spousal Sponsorship Processing Times

-How much does It cost to sponsor your spouse, conjugal partner, or common-law partner to Canada?
+How much does it cost to sponsor your spouse, conjugal partner, or common-law partner to Canada?

 Sponsorship fee $85